In the Beginning:

 a consequence of sin

-In the book of Genesis 4:14, Cain says to the LORD: “Behold, thou hast driven me this day away from the ground; and from thy face I shall be hidden … .”
+The RSVCE, which Turning to God’s Word usually links to online, generally restricts the use of archaic language to the Psalms and to words directly spoken by God.
+In the RSVCE translation of the book of Genesis 4:14, however, Cain uses “thou hast” instead of “you have,” and “thy face” instead of “your face”.
+In the RSV2CE, which matches the study book, Cain says to the LORD: “Behold, you have driven me this day away from the ground; and from your face I shall be hidden … .”
 Cain’s punishment is similar to the punishment of his parents, Adam and Eve, who were driven out of the garden and denied access to the tree of life.
 Cain’s own individual sin causes him to be denied the privilege of face-to-face interaction with God.
+(The translation discrepancy most likely is an error by the editors of the RSVCE.)

 WHAT DO YOU THINK about choosing between good & evil?